What is Hard Money and Easy Money?

 The gold standard forced central banks to limit the currency supply to a degree.
-Although by time the money supply got manipulated anyway.
-America had printed more money than was backed by gold in their reserves.
+Although over time the money supply got manipulated anyway.
+America had printed more money than was backed by gold in its reserves.

 Some other countries had noticed this and so wanted to get their gold from the US.
 It was effectively like a run on the bank.

 This was not good news for America.
 So America needed to make sure it did not end up without any gold.
-As a result president Nixon took the dollar off the gold standard on the 15th August 1971.
+As a result President Nixon took the dollar off the gold standard on the 15th of August 1971.
 This was effectively a default on America’s debt obligations.

-Additionally what Nixon did had both immediate and long term consequences.
+What Nixon did had both immediate and long-term consequences.

 As soon as Nixon took the dollar off the gold standard the stock market went into a frenzy.
 This was a direct result of the currency devaluation and it was called the ‘Nixon Rally’.